Cetearyl Alcohol (30/70, eq. Lanette D)

 • Product Code: 9587

-Cetearyl Alcohol is used to increase the stability of emulsions, increase the viscosity of creams or lotions, and help make the moisturizer more effective because Cetearyl Alcohol has emollient properties in itself.
+Cetearyl Alcohol is used to help stabilize emulsions, increase the viscosity of creams or lotions, and enhance the effectiveness of moisturizers because Cetearyl Alcohol has emollient properties in itself.

 gram (minimum 0 gram)